Computer virus: Targets and replication

-Boot sector viruses specifically target the boot sector and/or the Master Boot Record (MBR) of the host's hard disk drive, solid-state drive, or removable storage media (flash drives, floppy disks, etc.).
+A boot sector virus specifically targets the boot sector and/or the Master Boot Record (MBR) of the host's hard disk drive, solid-state drive, or removable storage media (flash drives, floppy disks, etc.).

 The most common way of transmission of computer viruses in boot sector is physical media.
 When reading the VBR of the drive, the infected floppy disk or USB flash drive connected to the computer will transfer data, and then modify or replace the existing boot code.
 The next time a user tries to start the desktop, the virus will immediately load and run as part of the master boot record.

 Email viruses are viruses that intentionally, rather than accidentally, use the email system to spread.
 While virus infected files may be accidentally sent as email attachments, email viruses are aware of email system functions.
 They generally target a specific type of email system (Microsoft Outlook is the most commonly used), harvest email addresses from various sources, and may append copies of themselves to all email sent, or may generate email messages containing copies of themselves as attachments.